infrae/infrae.wsgi/README.txt

 It does not:

-- Provide Zope 2 as a collection of middleware, as Zope 2 paradigm / code base is not good for it,
+- Provide Zope 2 as a collection of WSGI middlewares, as Zope 2 paradigm / code base is not good for it,

 - Do all fancy request body changes that old Zope 2 publisher does, as